 #2: Import Mocha Automated Tests Into TMS

-As soon as you create a project, you will be able to import automated tests by selecting the appropriate menu on the test management interface.
+When the project is created, you’ll have the option to import automated tests from test file by selecting the appropriate menu on the test management interface.

-Select the Mocha testing framework and a combination of JavaScript or TypeScript programming languages suitable to your project.
+Choose the Mocha testing framework and select a combination of JavaScript or TypeScript programming languages that best suits your project.

-After then copy the generated by the test management app command with the API key and execute it in CMD.
-This will start importing tests from the source code into the test management system.
+After that copy the generated by the test management app command with the API key and execute it in CMD.
+This action will initiate the process of importing tests from the test files into the test management system.

-Look at the CMD, test management importer in this process analyzes code accurately and displays the number of found tests in the test framework
+Inspecting the command prompt CMD, the test management importer analyzes the code, accurately identifying and displaying the number of tests found within the test framework.

 Go back to your project and look at the number of tests found.
 If necessary, you will be able to click on the desired test to view the steps it contains.